sebthebert/Perl_Guidelines/README.md

 Perl Guidelines
 ===============

-Perl Guidelines for code, documentation and tests
+Perl Guidelines for code, documentation and tests. **WORK IN PROGRESS...**

 ## Code Guidelines